 - The Monitoring Program at P-MRNRD should continue to minimize reliance on private wells by constructing additional dedicated monitoring well nests.
-Specifically, new well nests should target monitoring near public water supply systems in the isolated aquifers of the Uplands area. - Domestic wells should be drilled to sufficient depth to avoid anthropogenic contaminants leaching from the surface and to avoid well conflicts during drought conditions. - Because of elevated nitrate concentrations documented in the Tekamah WHPA, in the Southern Segment of the Dakota aquifer and in the Platte alluvial aquifer near Springfield, additional management actions are warranted to reduce nitrate levels. - Because of the limited yield and variability in water quality of the isolated aquifers of the Uplands area and Dakota aquifer, rural water systems should be encouraged to ensure domestic water users to have access to the quantity and quality of water needed for their domestic supplies.
+Specifically, new well nests should target monitoring near public water supply systems and near areas of concern in the isolated aquifers of the Dakota and Uplands area. - Domestic wells in the Uplands area should be drilled to sufficient depth to avoid well conflicts during drought conditions. - Because of elevated nitrate concentrations documented in the Tekamah WHPA and in the Platte alluvial aquifer near Springfield, additional groundwater quality management actions are warranted to reduce nitrate levels. - The frequency of samples and total number of sampled monitoring wells should be increased in areas of documented groundwater quality concern, including (at this time) the Tekamah WHPA, and the Southern Segment of the Dakota Aquifer and Platte River alluvial aquifer near Springfield and Western Douglas County. - Because of the limited yield and variability in water quality of the isolated aquifers of the Uplands area and Dakota aquifer, municipal or rural water system connections should be encouraged to ensure domestic water users have access to the quantity and quality of water needed for their domestic supplies. - Current and future AEM data collection areas should be calibrated to or compared against additional geologic test holes logged by a registered state geologist and documented in the UNL-CSD database (see Map 2). - Areas of lacking or minimal groundwater level data should be added to the Water Level Program. - As appropriate to support and enhance the water supply and water use data for the GMP, spatial gaps in weather station coverage should be identified with the intent to deploy weather station monitors to measure rainfall, evapotranspiration, soil moisture, and temperature to fill those voids.